 She holds a PhD in ecology and has worked at various institutions across the world, including Harvard University and ETH Zürich among others, satisfying the vagabond within her.

 She has been married for 13 years (together for 16).
 Her husband is American, and she is German; their kids were born in Cambridge, MA, and in Vienna, Austria.
 Daxe lives in Switzerland, loves family time, yoga, the outdoors, archery, dance, music and crafting.

 Jennifer loves to learn.
 And relationships provide her one of the richest contexts for learning – about the relationship, about herself and another, about communication, conflict, individual needs and wants, about being human, and ultimately, about what love really is.

 In Jennifer’s learning journey, her body has been a long-time, trusted, and deep teacher – primarily through dance and Ashtanga yoga, which she has been teaching since 2000.
-Beyond physical possibilities are the infinite facets of the mind and human condition.
-She sees every day how discipline and commitment yield a certain steadiness and build a foundation for growth and learning to be embodied.
-She believes that anyone willing to do the work can reap the rewards.
+These practices show her every day how discipline and commitment yield a certain steadiness and build a foundation for growth and learning to be embodied.
+Jennifer believes that anyone willing to do the work can reap the rewards.

-Jennifer has been working with Jayson Gaddis for over three years; and is a founding member, Mentor, and Certified Level 1 Coach at The Relationship School®.
-You can find her at TWO TREES. and studio 72 in Portland, Maine, and continuing to study and work with Jayson, and supporting the mission to educate people of all ages about relationships and love.
+Jennifer has been working with Jayson Gaddis for nearly four years; and is a founding member, Mentor, and Certified Level 2 Coach at The Relationship School®.
+You can find her at TWO TREES.
+Relationship Coaching, continuing to study and work with Jayson, and supporting the mission to educate people of all ages about relationships and love.
 She current lives in beautiful Boulder, CO.

 As a student and a seeker on this path of life, Julie learns and grows every day.
 One of the biggest things she has learned is that when she steps more into connection, she steps more into herself and her own power…and that feels really good!